Flyduino KISS FC Manual

 Pay attention to the direction of rotation and the correct PWM output when mounting the motors.
 It is also important to ensure that the flight control is correctly aligned with the flight direction arrow.
 You can find a connection plan here: KISS FC—connection plan

 Depending on what receiver you are using, you can select the appropriate one from this drop-down menu.
 PPM channel order can be found in all combinations.
-A Crossfire MicroRx must by the way be configured as PPM or Futaba.

 - 4–6 single Channel